github/branch-deploy/docs/usage.md

 - `write` or `admin` permissions to the repository
 - You must either be the owner of the current deployment lock, or there must be no deployment lock

+## Enforced Deployment Order 🚦

+If you have enabled the `enforced_deployment_order` feature, it is best to refer to the dedicated [documentation](./enforced-deployment-order.md) for more information.

 ## Example Workflow 📑

 An example workflow for using this Action might look like this: